 - Nomination Letter (from Nominator): The nominator must submit a nomination letter (not to exceed 500 words).

-- Documentation: Submit the URL and one electronic copy of the book with the nomination.
-If no URL exists (e.g., digital presentation), submit one electronic copy of the entire book with the nomination.
+- Documentation: Submit the URL (if applicable) and one electronic copy of the media with the nomination.

 - Support References: Submit the names of three references.
 Please note that only references from the top 3 finalists will be contacted to submit letters of support.